 Tetra Tech, Inc., has been a strong proponent and contributor to the overall development of WRDB.
 Mr. Brian Watson and many other staff members are gratefully acknowledged.

-The Autoridad del Canal de Panamá (Panama Canal Authority) provided valuable financial support for WRDB versions 5.1 and 6.0.
+The Autoridad del Canal de Panamá (Panama Canal Authority) provided valuable financial support for WRDB versions 5.1 through the current version.
 Mr. Iván Domínguez was the project manager and also directed development of enterprise features added in WRDB 6.0; his contributions as well as those of his staff and management are gratefully acknowledged.

 This version has been carefully checked for computational accuracy.
 However, neither the EPD, EPA, nor the developer assumes responsibility or liability for the application of this computer program.